1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     If you find that the bed is not as flat or level as it should be, it might be a good idea to disassemble it and check the four black spacers that connect the metal frame and the bed itself.
 Measure them with a slide gauge to see if they are really the same height!
 If they're not, either put some sandpaper on a flat surface and rub them down to make them all the same length, or look for other spacers you might be using.

-??? tip "Screws of the Bedplate and the Gantry of the Bed"
+??? tip "Check the Screws of the Bedplate and the Gantry of the Bed"

     - Check if the screws are all tightened up.
 Be careful though to not overtighten the screws of the Bedplate as you would compress the little spacers underneath it and therefore the plate may become warped.
 On the other hand, if you see that your bed is warped somehow or that the bed is much more off in certain areas or at one side, you can check if the screws in that area might be too tightened up.
     - Check if the bedplate itself is somehow wobbling.
 Not only sideways/horizontally, but also up and down/vertically.
-If so, not only check the v-slot wheels and mybe adjust their fitting using the eccentric nuts, also check if the screws of the gantry of the bed where the wheels arre mounted to are tightened up.
+If so, not only check the v-slot wheels and maybe adjust their fitting using the eccentric nuts, also check if the screws of the gantry of the bed where the wheels are mounted to are tightened up.
 As an example: at my **Neo** the bed was wobbling up and down in one certain area - after checking the screws and tighten them up everything was sturdy as it should be.

 ## Mods